 Conversations With Artists - Marc Scheff

-NYC-based artist Marc Scheff's work is stunningly beautiful ... portraits that incorporate intricate pencil drawing, painting and gold leaf layered under layers of ArtResin.
-All the individual sections work create a perfect, multi-dimensional whole.
+NYC-based artist Marc Scheff's work is stunningly beautiful ... portraits that incorporate intricate pencil drawing, painting and gold leaf under layers and layers of ArtResin.
+All the individual sections work to create a perfect, multi-dimensional whole.

 Rebecca was lucky enough to get a peek into Marc's Brooklyn studio to discuss process and exploration: appreciating the freedom that accidents can provide and how problem solving those mistakes is, in fact, what leads to artistic growth.